balsn/balsn.github.io/README.md

 Note that all the information above are subjected to change.
 Stay tuned!

+If you are interested in sponsoring Balsn CTF, feel free to contact us via email!

 # About

 Balsn is CTF team from Taiwan founded in 2016.
 Most of our current members are affiliated with [Network Security Lab](https://nslab.csie.ntu.edu.tw/) in National Taiwan University.
 We actively participate in online and onsite CTF competitions.
 You can browse our recently participated events and rankings on [CTFtime](https://ctftime.org/team/16978).
 We also publish [writeups](ctf_writeup/) on CTF challenges.